JonathanBuchh/proverb/README.md

 # [Random Proverb](https://buchh.fun/proverb)

-Refresh the page for a random Proverb from the Bible.
+Refresh the page for a random verse from the book of Proverbs